cybozu-go/coil/docs/api.md

 ### Failure responses

+- 409 Conflict: when an IP address has been allocated to the pod.
-- No avaiable IP addresses: 503 Service Unavailable
+- 503 Service Unavailable: no avaiable IP addresses.
-- Other error: 500 Internal Server Error
+- 500 Internal Server Error: other reasons.

 ## <a name="get" />`GET /ip/<pod-namespace>/<pod-name>`